Wanted drug smuggler Kishan Singh extradited from UK to India | Law-Order

-Kishan Singh, accused of operating an international drugs cartel, has been extradited to India to face charges of supplying illegal drugs, official sources said on Monday.
+Kishan Singh, accused of operating an international drugs cartel, has been extradited to India to face charges of supplying illegal drugs, a move Britain's Crown Prosecution Service (CPS) said Monday signifies the ''high level of cooperation'' between the two countries.

+The 38-year-old British citizen of Rajasthani origin was handed over by the Metropolitan Police Extradition Unit to officials from India and flew out from Heathrow Airport on an Air India flight and arrived in New Delhi on Sunday evening.
+The CPS, which represents the Indian authorities in extradition matters in the UK courts, said the latest extradition forms part of a joint India-UK commitment to bring offenders to justice.

+''Singh was surrendered to India on 21 March 2021.
+This case demonstrates the high level of cooperation between the British and Indian authorities and their joint commitment to ensuring that offenders cannot evade justice by fleeing abroad,'' a CPS spokesperson said.

 He had opposed his extradition on human rights grounds and adverse prison conditions at Tihar Jail in Delhi, where he is expected to be lodged, but District Judge John Zani had ruled in favour of his extradition at Westminster Magistrates’ Court in London in May 2019.
 Following over two years of legal processes, Singh’s case marks the second successful extradition from the UK to India, after alleged cricket match-fixing scandal bookie Sanjeev Chawla was extradited from London in February last year.